 On Little Corn, there are no roads, just a three-foot-wide sandy walkway…so no vehicles allowed.

 If, though, you’re the adventuresome sort…and the pioneering sort, as a few hearty expats who’ve gone before you are…go sooner rather than later.
 Real estate is coming into its own here.
 But there are still plenty of deals to be had.
-On Big Corn, for example, an ocean view, two-bedroom home a two-minute walk to the beach recently listed for $150,000.
+Here a custom-built home with an ocean view a 15-minute walk to town and beaches can be had for $150,000.
+And that’s fully furnished.

 “The cost of food on the island is slightly higher than on the ‘main,’ as islanders call mainland Nicaragua,” says Mike Hopkins who lived on Big Corn two years ago while housesitting on the island.
 “However, in general, costs are still less than U.S. prices.
 Weekly, my food costs averaged about $30.
 I also ate at some local restaurants, where meals and a couple of drinks ranged between $15 and $20.
 My total food and drink cost for the three-month period was approximately $610.”